evmos/evmos/docs/guides/validators/overview.md

 ## Set Up a Website

 Set up a dedicated validator's website and signal your intention to become a validator on Discord.
-This is important since delegators will want to have information about the entity they are delegating their Photons to.
+This is important since delegators will want to have information about the entity they are delegating their Planets to.

 ## Seek Legal Advice